 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect gabapentin?

-Taking gabapentin with other drugs that make you sleepy or slow your breathing can worsen these effects.
+Taking this medicine with other drugs that make you sleepy can worsen this effect.
 Ask your doctor before taking gabapentin with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 More about Neurontin (gabapentin)

 Related treatment guides